 Also, Nepal remains one of the vulnerable countries in the world owing to the climate change and environmental issues.
 In Nepal, the average temperature is rising by 0.06 degrees Celsius annually and is having impacts of climate change.
 In this regard, UN-Habitat’s activities have been focused to target Nepal’s urbanization, climate change issues, environment and sanitation as well as land issues by targeting stakeholders, policy makers and as well as empowering urban poor for securing a better urban future in the country.

-Habitat Country Programme Document (HCPD) 2011-12 is the programme framework of UN-HABITAT in Nepal.
-The programme has following focuses:
+Habitat Country Program Document (HCPD) 2011-12 is the program framework of UN-Habitat in Nepal.
+The program has following focuses:

 - Promoting ‘shelter for all’ with emphasis on urban poor and vulnerable population including slum and squatter, both at policy level and in implementation;